snc/SncRedisBundle/UPDATE.md

 - RedisSessionHandler is now implementing \SessionUpdateTimestampHandlerInterface by extending Symfony's AbstractSessionHandler.
-This requires Symfony 3.4 or above but brings better performance as it avoids writing back the session data on every request.
+This requires Symfony 3.4 or above but brings session fixation protection as well as better performance as it avoids writing back the session data on every request.
 Session data is only written if it changed.

 ## 2.0.0 ##